AJM432/Particle-Life/Readme.md

 ## Features

 - View interactions between life-like particles in real-time
-- Interactive zoom controls to observe phenomema more closely
+- Interactive zoom controls to observe phenomena more closely
 - Tuneable parameters in a Java config file

 ## Usage/Examples